Recently updated on: September 20, 2023

-You may also invest through Exchange Traded Funds (ETF), which is also a similar type of pooled investment, similar to mutual funds.
+You may also invest through Exchange Traded Funds (ETF), which is also a similar type of pooled funds, similar to mutual funds.

 3. Unit Investment Trust Fund (UITF)

 Like mutual funds, unit investment trust funds or UITFs are also pooled funds from multiple individual and institutional investors, managed by a professional fund manager.

 The main difference between them is that UITFs are usually accessible through banks instead of mutual fund companies and are regulated by the Banko Sentral ng Pilipinas (BSP) instead of the SEC.

 Similar to mutual funds, they have three general types of UITFs, you have bond funds and money market funds, balanced funds, and equity funds.

 Since you are investing via a bank, you will also need to have an existing account which you will be used to transfer your fund to and from your investments.